Nivanglus/Epsilon-Rules/Rules.md

 ## General Conduct

-1. Harassment - While some level of competitive shit-talk is acceptable, we do not want to see toxic behavior.
+1. Harassment - While some level of competitive shit-talk is acceptable, being toxic crosses the line.
+If you aren't enjoying yourself, leave.
+Don't come here just to piss someone off or waste their time.
-   - We're all here to have fun, and there is no need to try and make people "tilt".
-If you're not having fun, leave.
-   - If show up with the sole intent to piss people off and waste time, you will be sent home.

 2. Griefing - Griefing can be defined as producing any object in-world that intentionally causes script time to bog down or puts a strain on sim and/or users' FPS.
 Crashing the sim falls under this definition as well.
    - This will automatically result in a 24-hour ban, minimum.